5afe/safe-foundry-cross-chain/README.md

 # Safe{Labs} Cross-Chain

-We are building the best Cross-Chain experience with
+We are building the best Cross-Chain experience with chain-abstraction protocols.

 ## Our experimental projects